-The school had no students in Year 10 to 12 in 2015
+The school had no students in 12 in 2016

 PROFESSIONAL LEARNING AND TEACHER STANDARDS

 Research shows that teacher quality has the strongest positive influence on student learning.
 Teaching is a complex profession that novice teachers and veteran teachers alike continually strive to master.
 Teachers at Australian International Academy, Kellyville are expected to adopt and demonstrate a supportive team approach to continual refinement and improvement of their individual professional practice.
 Professional development is vital to our collective success and to our belief in continuous improvement.